goplayerjuggler/tuneTable/README.md

 npm run build # this includes the tune lists

 # working with abc-tools: just install it as a sibling – same parent folder
-npm run dev:local # this way abc-tools is from local version, not from the npm package
+npm run dev:local
+	<# this way abc-tools is from local version, not from the npm package #>
+# update dates file
+npm run update-dates -- only-check 4h
 ```

 ### Using other tune collections – as a developer